Encharted Cook

 Make-Ahead & Storage

-This Strawberry Fool must be served and eaten within a couple of hours of making it.
-However, you can prepare the strawberries and whip the cream ahead of time and store them in the refrigerator for up to two hours.
+Make-Ahead: You can prepare the strawberries and whip the cream ahead of time and store them separately in the refrigerator for up to 4 hours.
 When ready to serve, simply fold the berry mixture into the whipped cream and spoon it into dessert glasses.

 Nutrition